AsahiLinux/AsahiLinux.github.io/content/blog/2022/11/22-progress-report.md

 You've all been clamoring for it!
 Thanks to ChaosPrincess' work, we now have keyboard backlight support!
 This works seamlessly with KDE, so your Asahi Mac can now shine in the dark.

-This was ChaosPrincess's first driver and reverse engineering effort, and I'm very pleased with the result.
+This was ChaosPrincess' first driver and reverse engineering effort, and I'm very pleased with the result.
 While this is a very simple driver, they did a very good job mapping out the unknowns of the hardware in order to make it look and feel like a proper driver, and not a reverse-engineered hack.
 This is something we strive for when we work on figuring out how hardware works, and it's always a pleasure seeing new folks picking up on the approach.
 To quote their experience reverse engineering:

 > 1. run m1n1
 > 2. poke at macos